Malberts20/PyBer_Analysis/README.md

 ## PyBer Summary

-Based on the above results, recommedations would be to reduce the number of drivers in the Urban area and add drivers in the Suburban and Rural areas.
-These driver changes will help in "flattening" the normailization ratios, particularly for the Rural and Urban areas:
+Based on the above results, recommedation would be to reduce the number of drivers in the Urban area and add drivers in the Suburban and Rural areas.
+These driver changes will help in "flattening" the normailization ratios, particularly for the Rural and Urban areas.
+Initial recommendation would be:
   1. Add 50 drivers to Rural
   2. Add 100 drivers to Suburban
   3. Reduce 400 drivers in Urban

-  4. Continue to measure results and adjust as needed
+Continue to measure results monthly and adjust drivers as needed to "flatten" ratios.